exoplatform/exo-documentation/docs/ManageTasks.rst

 |NewTask16|

-.. tip:: When inputting more than one label, search results will contain tasks labelled by all of the selected ones.
+.. tip:: Currently, labels are combined with a logical 'AND' meaning the filtered list/board will contain tasks that have all the selected labels.

 .. _finishtask: